ColeVH2112/cf_ai_quantgraph/README.md

 To initialize the Vector Database with historical data:
 * 1. Deploy the worker
 * 2. visit https://cf-ai-quantgraph-v3.colevanhersett.workers.dev/seed
-* 3. The system will generate embedings for defined market events and store tehm in the Vectorize index
+* 3. The system will generate embedings for defined market events and store them in the Vectorize index

 ### Project Structure
 * **src/server.ts**: The backend logic, RAG pipeline, and AI inference (worker).